Correspondents

 - Dates: 1754 – 24 October 1834

-- Aka: Peggy; Planny
+- Aka: Peggy; Planny; Miss Planta

 - Biography: Margaret Planta was born in 1754 to the Rev. Andrew 'Andrea' Planta, who worked as a tutor and teacher in various countries before moving to London in 1752 where he later started working for the British Museum.
-Her sister Frederica was a teacher at the royal Court, where she died in 1778.
+Her sister Frederica was a teacher at the royal court, where she died in 1778.
 Margaret Planta took over after her death and taught English to the Royal Prince and Princesses.
 Amongst the children, she was known as Planny or Peggy.
 She became close friends with Mary Hamilton at Court as the two women shared the same job title.
 Margaret even took over some of Mary Hamilton’s duties whilst Mary Hamilton was away from Court.
 The two wrote frequently to each other of royal gossip and family news.

 - Project ID: MPP